 If you’re not careful, your love of books can soon take over your home!
-What once was a neatly stacked bookcase turns into a sprawling mass of books turned this way and that.
+A once neatly stacked bookcase can soon become a sprawling mass of books, turned this way and that.
 If this sounds familiar, it might be time to organise your book collection.

 Tidying up your book collection will clear space, make your home look neater and keep your books in pristine condition.
 It might seem like a mammoth task, but don’t worry - we’ve got some tips to make it easier!

 The first step to organising your book collection is to get them all off the shelves.
-It’s very easy to shove a book on the shelf and forget all about it for years.
+It’s very easy to shove a book on the shelf and forget all about it.
 Take this opportunity to see exactly what you’ve got and decide whether to keep, donate or sell your books.
-Whilst it can be hard to get rid of books, try to adopt the rationale that if you’re not going to read it again, donating or selling it will give someone else the pleasure of reading it for the first time.
+Whilst it can be hard to get rid of books, try to adopt the rationale that if you’re not going to read it again, donating or selling it will give someone else the chance to read it for the first time.

 Now you’re ready to start organising, the simplest and most obvious way to organise your book collection is in alphabetical order.
-That doesn’t mean you have to use the author’s name, you could use the book’s title instead if you find that easier to remember.
+You don't have to use the author’s name, you could use the book’s title instead if you find that easier to remember.

 If you do choose to organise your books in alphabetical order, there are still ways to make it look as nice and neat as possible.
 You don’t have to follow alphabetical order to the letter (pun intended).
 Instead, if a shelf is A-C, you could still organise by size or colour within that letter range.
 You should still be able to find your books easily, but they’ll look a bit more appealing to the eye.